BOSS-BigOpenSourceSibling/BigSibling/gnome_challenge/phase3/roles.md

 ## Onboarding  mentor

-The onboarding mentor is responsible for teching concepts that blablabla
+The onboarding mentor is responsible for teaching concepts that will be necessary for little siblings to implement the project.

 **Weekly dedication (hours):** 2 ~ 3 hours for 1 and a half months
 - 1 hour lecture